plewis/plewis.github.io/phylogenetics/lab-ape.md

      library(caper)
      library(geiger)

-You should never again need to issue the <tt>install.packages</tt> command for this package again, but you will need to use the <tt>library</tt> command to load them whenever you want to use them.
+You should never again need to issue the `install.packages` command for this package again, but you will need to use the `library` command to load them whenever you want to use them.

 ## Exploring tree structure